Crypto-TII/GPU4SNN/README.md

 # GPU4SNN
 # Accelerating Spike Propagation for GPU-based Spiking Neural Network Simulations
-_(This work has been submitted to 14th INTERNATIONAL CONFERENCE ON PARALLEL PROCESSING AND APPLIED MATHEMATICS - PPAM 2022 and is currently under review)_
+_(This work has been accepted at PPAM 2022 - 14th INTERNATIONAL CONFERENCE ON PARALLEL PROCESSING AND APPLIED MATHEMATICS)_

 This repository includes the CUDA implementation of state-of-the-art (AP, N, S) algorithms and two new proposed (AB, SKL) algorithms for SNN simulation based on a network of randomly connected pulse-coupled Izhikevich neurons (Izhikevich, 2003).